OndrejDuda022/MP_AI_Search/README.md

 # AI Search Project

-This project implements a 3-phase search process using Google Custom Search JSON API and ChatGPT for AI processing.
+This project implements a 3-phase search process using Google Custom Search JSON API and Chetty for AI processing.